Caleydo/caleydo.github.io/_documentation/tutorial.md

 type: tutorial/
 ---

-In these tutorials, we give increasingly complex examples of how you can build a visualization application with Caleydo Web.
+In these tutorials, we give increasingly complex examples of how you can use Caleydo Web and how you can build your own visualization application with Caleydo Web.